GioeleGrecoMe/MusicalTree/README.md

 A bolt starts from the light computed point and falls on the planet when the sound level is around the peak.
 Its color is related to the highest sound.
 #### Genre dependent components
 ##### Classica
-  -7 columns around the tree that represents the notes.
-They shake when the level is around the peak -a light illuminates the column of the highest note proportionally to the intensity of sound -sun that is computed like waveshape in 2 dimensions
+  - 7 columns around the tree that represents the notes.
+They shake when the level is around the peak
+  - a light illuminates the column of the highest note proportionally to the intensity of sound
+  - sun that is computed like waveshape in 2 dimensions
 ##### Reggae
-  -setting sun that is computed like waveshape in 2 dimensions “typical” leaves that navigate in the sky
+  - setting sun that is computed like waveshape in 2 dimensions “typical” leaves that navigate in the sky
-  -background and tree leaves are colored in green, yellow and red
+  - background and tree leaves are colored in green, yellow and red
 ##### Pop
-  -Flash when level is very high
+  - Flash when level is very high
-  -Color mixed points cloud that expands proportionally to the sound level
+  - Color mixed points cloud that expands proportionally to the sound level
 ##### Rock
-  -Flash with rock hands on the background
+  - Flash with rock hands on the background
-  -planet that change radius as sound level
+  - planet that change radius as sound level
 ##### Jazz
-  -Stars that moves simulating a real sky
+  - Stars that moves simulating a real sky
-  -saxophone and piano that moves as the sound level -star fountain that come out from the sax when mean level is high -light in piano of the color of the strongest note
+  - saxophone and piano that moves as the sound level
+  - star fountain that come out from the sax when mean level is high

-## DEMO
+  - light in piano of the color of the strongest note

 Developed by Gioele Greco, Tommaso Botti and Nicolò Botti.